-ArcGIS Enterprise Builder is a simple installation and configuration wizard that sets up a base ArcGIS Enterprise deployment on a single machine.
-The Builder works in two parts:
+ArcGIS Enterprise Builder is an installation and configuration wizard that sets up a base ArcGIS Enterprise deployment on a single machine.
+ArcGIS Enterprise Builder works in two parts:

-- Launches a browser window to configure the software.
+- Next, it opens a browser window to configure the software.
 Once complete, you can access both your ArcGIS Enterprise portal and ArcGIS Server Manager.

 You can also use the ArcGIS Enterprise Builder command line utility to configure the software.